google/copybara/docs/reference.md

 <a id="glob" aria-hidden="true"></a>
 ### glob

-Glob returns a list of every file in the workdir that matches at least one pattern in include and does not match any of the patterns in exclude.
+Returns an object which matches every file in the workdir that matches at least one pattern in include and does not match any of the patterns in exclude.

 `glob glob(include, exclude=[])`